 While Executive Order 11246 addresses race, color, religion, sex, sexual orientation, gender identity or national origin, the other two laws enforced by OFCCP—Section 503 and VEVRAA—pertain to people with disabilities, either directly or indirectly.

 Section 503 directly focuses specifically on people with disabilities, prohibiting employers with federal contracts (or subcontracts) from discriminating against applicants and employees with disabilities and requiring them to take affirmative steps to hire, retain and promote qualified individuals with disabilities.
 In 2014, updates to Section 503 strengthened its affirmative action requirements, creating, for the first time ever, a 7 percent representation goal.
 They also set a requirement that covered employers invite applicants and employees to self-identify as people with disabilities (applicants at both the pre- and post-offer stage and employees every five years).

 VEVRAA has an indirect disability component in that it requires federal contractors and subcontractors to take affirmative action to employ and advance in employment specified categories of veterans—one of which is disabled veterans—and prohibits discrimination against such veterans.
 In 2014, updates to VEVRAA strengthened these affirmative action obligations, including a requirement that employers establish annual hiring benchmarks for protected veterans.
 These updates went into effect at the same time as updates to Section 503.

-Given the updates to Section 503 and VEVRAA, it behooves employers covered by the law to ensure their workplace culture is conducive to self-identification.
-Fortunately, there are several strategies they can use to encourage self-identification.
+Given the updates to Section 503 and VEVRAA, it’s a good business practice for employers covered by those laws to ensure their workplace culture encourages self-identification.